 Towards the end, we learn that Julien only feels able to face his own examination (at medical school) once he admits to having been physically abused by his father: “I wanted to be a doctor to treat him [Julien’s father], or to treat myself, or to be a better doctor than ours, who thought I bruised myself playing.
 There, now you know everything.”

 He utters these words under the cover of trees, while absent-mindedly tearing small pieces of a sandwich.
 It could be the start of a trail.
 If we follow these breadcrumbs, as in the fairy tale, they might lead us out of the woods.

-It would seem that just as Julien and Davin are called to trace a path back to life; so we are called – for the good of our health – to tell the sign from the symptom, and the signal from the noise.
+It would seem that just as Julien and Davin are called to trace a path back to life; so we are called to tell the sign from the symptom, and the signal from the noise.

 The Unknown Girl is released by Curzon Artificial Eye on DVD and Blu-ray on February 6th, 2017.